The Library, College Square, Bristol BS1 5TS

-We are keen that Cathedral Primary School plays its part as Bristol celebrates being European Green Capital in 2015 – and this naturally includes encouraging our parents to use sustainable transport.
+We are keen that Cathedral Primary School plays its part keeping Bristol 'Green' and this naturally includes encouraging our parents to use sustainable transport.

 The two Cathedral schools' city-centre location means that we probably have the best transport links of any schools in the city.
 We also know that some of our parents already work in the city centre and therefore do not have to make an extra journey to get their children to school.

 Travelling by car is bad for the environment, adding to congestion and pollution in the city centre.
 It also potentially puts the safety of pupils and other pedestrians and cyclists at risk, particularly in the restricted spaces of College Square and Deanery Road.